Multi-Database Support

 Lightweight, ideal for development:

--- JSON as TEXT with JSON1 extensionCREATE TABLE tb_user ( pk_user INTEGER PRIMARY KEY AUTOINCREMENT, id TEXT NOT NULL UNIQUE DEFAULT (lower(hex(randomblob(16)))), data TEXT NOT NULL CHECK (json_valid(data)));
+-- SQLite adaptation of the trinity patternCREATE TABLE tb_user ( pk_user INTEGER PRIMARY KEY AUTOINCREMENT, id TEXT NOT NULL UNIQUE DEFAULT (lower(hex(randomblob(16)))), identifier TEXT NOT NULL UNIQUE, data TEXT NOT NULL CHECK (json_valid(data)));

 -- Expression index for JSONCREATE INDEX idx_user_email ON tb_user (json_extract(data, '$.email'));Notes: